 Serves 4 – 5 bowls of soup.

-4 tbsp Cocnut oil (use the oil you like to cook with)
+4 tbsp coconut oil (or the oil you like to cook with)

 Spices: (1 teaspoon for each or more depending on desire)

-(Let them mix together for 2-3 min before adding the next spice.)
+8. Let the spices mix together for 2-3 min before adding the next spice.

-12. Once boiled, turn down the heat allowing the soup to simmer on low heat.
+10. Once boiled, turn down the heat to simmer soup on low-medium heat, for about 40 minutes.

-Note: As the lentils continue to expand, the soup will thicken.
-Add additional boiling water to desired consistency.
-Salt isn’t added to this mixture because Bouillon cubes contain quite a bit.
-For larger soups, add salt to taste.
+Note 2: As the lentils continue to expand, the soup will thicken.
+Add additional boiling water for desired consistency.
+Salt isn’t added to this mixture as many Bouillon cubes contain salt.
+However, as always, add salt to taste.